-Job outlook for administrative services managers: Job opportunities for administrative services managers are projected to expand by 6% over the 2019-2029 period, an addition of up to 21,200 new jobs nationwide.*
+Job outlook for administrative services managers: Job opportunities for administrative services managers are projected to expand by 9% over the 2020-2030 period.*

 Job description: Sales managers are responsible for the sales activities of an organization.
 They direct the activities of sales staff, including training, defining territories, and setting performance goals.
 They provide information about their team’s performance to upper management in the form of projections, presentations and reports.
 Finally, they will work with customers to resolve problems with sales or service.